ZeenatLawal/google-homepage/README.md

-Built a webpage that looks like google.com homepage to test my skills on HTML, CSS and Git.
+Built a webpage that looks like google.com homepage (without functions) to test my skills on HTML, CSS and Git.